Texas State Parks near Tyler

 Daingerfield State Park

 Daingerfield State Park.
 Get lost on more than three miles of hiking trails that wind beneath 100-foot-tall pine trees, dive into the pristine waters of a lake, or simply admire all the tranquility and natural beauty of East Texas.
-Single and tandem kayaks, canoes, paddle boats, and flat-bottom boats can be rented year-round, while paddle boards are available from Spring Break through Labor Day.
+Single and tandem kayaks, paddle boards, canoes, paddle boats, and flat-bottom boats can be rented year-round.
+Life jackets and paddles are included.
 Fishing and camping are popular things to do at Daingerfield State Park as well.When it’s time to get away from it all, head straight to

 While Daingerfield State Park is a fine place to visit year-round, spring and fall are particularly spectacular.
 In the spring, colorful wildflowers and blooming dogwoods cover the park in shades of blue, pink, and yellow.